 \begin{definition}[Parallelization Relation] Let $P$ and $Q$ be processes such that $P,Q\cp \Gamma$.
 We write $P\uptok Q$ if and only if there exist processes $P_1, P_2, Q_1, Q_2$ and contexts $\Gamma_1, \Gamma_2$ such that the following hold:

 \end{definition}

-This definition says that two processes $P$ and $Q$, typed under $\Gamma$, are in the parallelization relation $\uptok$, if they can be decomposed into parallel sub-processes, which are typed under the same decomposition of the typing context $\Gamma$.
-We then have that for processes $Q$ and $Q'$ from \Cref{ex:uptok}, relation $Q\uptok Q'$ holds.
+This definition says that two processes $P$ and $Q$, typed under the typing context $\Gamma$, are related by $\uptok$, if they can be decomposed into parallel subprocesses, which are typed under the same decomposition of $\Gamma$.
+This way, for processes $Q$ and $Q'$ from \Cref{ex:uptok}, relation $Q\uptok Q'$ holds.